 print - books, articles, magazines, newspapers, reports, field notes

 electronic and digital - books, articles, magazines, newspapers, websites

 physical - artifacts, bones, or other materials

 Always consider the type of information you need and what you need it for.
-Choose appropriately for your purpose, audience, and preferred format.
+Choose information sources that are appropriate to your purpose, audience, and preferred format.

 Most of the resources collected on this guide are intended to inform or educate (their purpose) and are written for scholarly or professional readers (their audience).
 Use the navigation on the left to learn more about some different source formats you may encounter in your studies.

 If you're really not sure which kind of source to consult to answer your question, please reach out to a librarian.
 We're happy to help!